angelus9/CORE_I_DG/README.md

 # CORE_I_DG
-CORE I Latest Experimental Code
+This branch CORE I Latest Experimental Code.

+This is subject to change often.

+I want to try out some experimental ideas on this branch of the code.